wacncontent/CustomizeTool/lastMonth/includes/virtual-networks-nrp-dns-include.md

 ## Azure DNS

-Azure DNS is a hosting service for DNS domains, providing name resolution using Windows Azure infrastructure.
+Azure DNS is a hosting service for DNS domains, providing name resolution using Microsoft Azure infrastructure.

 Key properties of Azure DNS include: